girlscript/winter-of-contributing/Datascience_With_Python/Statistics/Tutorials/Poisson Distribution/README.md

 # Data Science with Python: Poisson Distribution #6361

 The <b>Poisson distribution</b> is a discrete probability distribution for the counts of events that occur randomly in a given interval of time (or space).
 In other words, we can say that a Poisson distribution measures how many times an event is likely to occur within “t” period of time.
-Poisson distribution is a limiting process of the <b>binomial distribution</b>.
+Poisson distribution is named after the French mathematician <b>Denis Poisson</b>.
+It is a limiting process of the <b>binomial distribution</b>.

 Let X = The number of events in a given interval.
 Then, if the mean number of events per interval is λ